Backpacking The Balkans – The Ultimate Guide To Balkans Travel in 2018

 The Ottoman culinary influence looms large and you will find cuts of meat grilling on charcoal throughout the region.
 Whilst food is flavorsome, none of the fair is particularly rich or spicy.

 A breakfast staple in the Balkans is Borek; a fluffy pasty stuffed with either meat, cheese or spinach usually accompanied by a drinkable yogurt.
+This became a delicious staple of my diet whilst backpacking the Balkans.

 In major cities, you will find a much wider variety of cuisine such as Italian and Chinese just like you would in a European or American major city.
 As a vegetarian, I lived entirely of Mexican Burrito’s when in Belgrade.